-1 friendly, and Mr. O'Brien in an email that we saw, 2 I think, as recently as this morning perhaps suggested, when he was contacting Sara Hedderwick, he was close 3 friends with you and with David your husband; and 4 5 there's certainly evidence to suggest that that close 16:19 friendship was known in the Trust, would that be fair?
-6 7 Good friendship if you prefer?
-8 I would say most people knew, and I think Dr. O'Kane in Α. her last report said it was commonly known, I think, 9 was the words.
-10 16:20 11 293 Would you accept that it was commonly known within the Q. 12 Trust?
-13 I would have thought it was commonly known. Α. And also 14 remember there was a lot of fundraising in the Trust even for the doctors' ball.
-I mean, so you attended 15 16:20 16 and the O'Briens would be there with other people. was the same for -- I mean I would have been very 17 18 involved, not just in CURE, but fundraising for the 19 whole of Northern Ireland and beyond.
-So I would have taken tables at different events or sponsored tables.
-20 16:20 I mean, Mr. and Mrs. O'Brien would have attended that 21 22 with many others.
+1 friendly, and Mr. O'Brien in an email that we saw, 2 I think, as recently as this morning perhaps suggested, 3 when he was contacting Sara Hedderwick, he was close 4 friends with you and with David your husband; and 5 there's certainly evidence to suggest that that close 16:19 6 friendship was known in the Trust, would that be fair?
+7 Good friendship if you prefer?
+8 Α. I would say most people knew, and I think Dr. O'Kane in 9 her last report said it was commonly known, I think, 10 was the words.
+16:20 11 293 Q. Would you accept that it was commonly known within the 12 Trust?
+13 Α. I would have thought it was commonly known.
+And also 14 remember there was a lot of fundraising in the Trust 15 even for the doctors' ball.
+I mean, so you attended 16:20 16 and the O'Briens would be there with other people.
+It 17 was the same for I mean I would have been very 18 involved, not just in CURE, but fundraising for the 19 whole of Northern Ireland and beyond.
+So I would have 20 taken tables at different events or sponsored tables.
+16:20 21 I mean, Mr. and Mrs. O'Brien would have attended that 22 with many others.
 But they weren't all from the Trust.
 23 There would have been GPs there and other people.
-24 yes, I would say that people knew we were good friends.
-25 would you accept the evidence that the Inquiry has 294 Q. 16:20 heard then that knowledge of that might make people 26 less inclined to tell you about issues with 27 Mr. O'Brien?
-28

-I am sorry, Chair, I would totally disagree with that,
+But, 24 yes, I would say that people knew we were good friends.
+25 294 Q. Would you accept the evidence that the Inquiry has 16:20 26 heard then that knowledge of that might make people 27 less inclined to tell you about issues with 28 Mr. O'Brien?
+29 Α. I am sorry, Chair, I would totally disagree with that,